-- Students taking non-credit classes do not pay the Students’ Association fee, nor are they able to access the services provided by the NorQuest Students' Association.
+The following students are not assessed the Students' Association fee, nor are they able to access the services provided by the Students' Association.

-- Students or sponsors who wish to opt in to the benefits provided by the Students' Association may do so by paying the standard SA fee, outlined above, directly to the NorQuest Students' Association.
+Students who wish to opt in to the benefits provided by the Students' Association may do so by paying the standard SA fee, outlined above, directly to the NorQuest Students' Association.